Click for homepage

 Enigma K with external lamp panel, used by Switzerland.

-Special version for Japan with multi-notched wheels
+Special version for Japan with multi-notched rotors

-Enigma with multiple-notch wheels and UKW-D
+Enigma with multiple-notch rotors and UKW-D

 Special version for the German Railways